Smith Homes, Greensboro, NC Property Crime Rates and Non-Violent Crime Maps

 • In Highland Creek, Charlotte, NC, crime costs $102 per person, which is $126 less than in Smith Homes

-The table below shows the total cost of crime to the residents of Smith Homes for the year 2025 along with the projected cost per resident.
+The table below breaks the property-crime total into its four offenses for Smith Homes, with the projected cost per resident.

 Crime